evidentlyai/evidently/README.md

 Access Evidently UI service in your browser.
 Go to the **localhost:8000**.

-# What can you evaluate?
+# 🚦 What can you evaluate?

+Evidently has 100+ built-in metrics and tests, and a custom Python interface.
+Each metric has an optional visual render, and can be used in Reports, conditional Tests, or plotted on a Dashboard.
 |                           |                          |
 |:-------------------------:|:------------------------:|
 | **🔡 Text descriptors**   | **📝 LLM outputs**       |